-Student productions are a main part of the Entertainment Studies program.
-As a result of this in-depth experience, below you will find useful information about what will be expected of you as you prepare to produce a short film for your class.
+Student productions are an integral part of the Entertainment Studies program.
+Below you will find useful information about what will be expected of you as you prepare to produce a short film for your class.

 Rights and Responsibilities

 UCLA Extension does not own the content you make!

 Filming is allowed on the UCLA campus but University permission is required, and students are responsible for following all University protocols.

 Partner with our other talented entertainment studies certificate students for your production!

 Student productions are continuously crewing up for directors, actors, producers, cinematographers, script supervisors, film composers, editors, gaffers, grips, etc.

 Check out the UCLA Extension Entertainment Studies Find Your Crew page to view students’ work and contact students to collaborate on a project.
 You can also post your student project and collaborate with your fellow classmates by posting your project.
-Crewing up with UCLA Extension certificate students gives our students the opportunity to receive valuable hands-on experience in their chosen craft.
+Crewing up with fellow UCLA Extension certificate students allows you to build and strengthen your network.